Boston Choral Ensemble Member Handbook

 Member Dues

 Member dues are a core part of BCE's budget, and enable BCE to rent weekly rehearsal space, purchase sheet music, pay for an accompanist, and other ongoing aspects that make BCE run smoothly for its singers.
+Unlike many other choirs, dues payment includes the cost of sheet music, and BCE does not ask its members to pay additional money to pay for their own copies.

 BCE is fully committed to our existing principle that the ability to pay dues will never be a barrier to being a member of BCE.
 To that end, we have a range of membership dues options.
 All members have the same rights and responsibilities, regardless of which dues option they select.